"FUNCTIONALITY IS NOT AN ATTRIBUTE OF THE OBJECT. IT IS THE BY-PRODUCT OF USE. CREATED BY A USER."

 - IIRO A. AHOKAS 2000

+Ahokas works internationally on design and art projects that vary between industrial production and handcrafted one-offs.
+His work is focused on creating bold, alternative and dynamic lifestyle products such as tableware, rugs, upholstery, wallpapers, lighting, furniture, shoes, bags, jewellery and accessories.
 Ahokas is renowned for modern surface pattern and colour designs that he has created for companies operating in the sectors of consumer goods and marketing.
-For the iconic Finnish Marimekko textile and clothing house he has created over fifty interior design products since 2006.
+He has created alone for the iconic Finnish Marimekko textile and clothing house over fifty interior design products since 2006.

-In addition to commercial and creative design Ahokas has made a name as a lecturer in product design.
-He has contributed in the current multidisciplinary design education as an invited lecturer in Industrial Product Design at the University of Art and Design Helsinki.
-He has also held a lecturer’s position at Aalto University School of Arts, Design and Architecture being responsible for the experimental design education in the MA Degree Programme of Applied Art and Design.
+Ahokas' professional spectrum expands to academic dimension in the form of lecturing.
+He has contributed on the current multidisciplinary design education as a lecturer in Industrial Product Design at the University of Art and Design Helsinki.
+Ahokas has also held a lecturer’s position at Aalto University School of Arts, Design and Architecture being in charge of the experimental design education in the MA Degree Programme of Applied Art and Design.
 (2007-14.)

 Born in 1976, Ahokas took his Master of Arts Degree from the University of Art and Design Helsinki in 2001.
 He is a member of Design Migration Association and the ORNAMO Finnish Association of Designers.
 Ahokas is currently based in Helsinki, Finland.

 "I see design in general as a study of social epidemic, the changes in our environment and the development of urban culture.
 This is especially interesting in the relationship between space and objects – how objects interact in space, and how humans interact with objects.